zumo64/redis-slowlogs-streamer/README.md

 ```
 python slowlogs_streamer.py -c zu743.primary.cs.redislabs.com -h 172.31.43.246 -p 18817 -a redis -stream_port 6389 -threshold 6
 ```

+In this Example:
+The streamer will connect to the Redis Host `172.31.43.246` and port 18817  using `redis` password and stream slowlog events to localhost redis DB on port 6389
+Only commands with latency >=6ms are considered
+The target stream name is `zu743.primary.cs.redislabs.com:18817`

 ### Start the slowlog streamer and connect to a target Redis CE database: